lpmayos/lpmayos.github.io/_posts/2020-06-15-phd_midway_tale.md

 ### And afterwards, what?

 Nothing.
 Seriously.
-You probably did not get much sleep on the last week, and spend too many night ours fixing code.
+You probably did not get much sleep on the last week, and spend too many night hours fixing code.
 Time to reset your mind and pay back the attention debt to your loved ones, including yourself.
 Go get a shower.
 Get a couple of days off (at least). **Eat ice-cream**.
 Have fun!